techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=245
 (232)
 Which of the following statements are true?
 (Choose two.)

-a.
-StringBuilder is generally faster than StringBuffer.
+A. StringBuilder is generally faster than StringBuffer.

-b.
-StringBuffer is generally faster than StringBuilder.
+B. StringBuffer is generally faster than StringBuilder.

-c.
-StringBuilder is threadsafe; StringBuffer is not.
+C. StringBuilder is threadsafe; StringBuffer is not.

-d.
-StringBuffer is threadsafe; StringBuilder is not.
+D. StringBuffer is threadsafe; StringBuilder is not.

-Answer: AD
+ANSWER: AD
 MARK:
 1

+CHAPTER:

 MIX
 CHOICES: